 In Dublin, you can see the world through the eyes of a leprechaun as you wander through the Leprechaun Museum, for free.

 Travel Tip: From October to March, the first Sunday of every month allows free access to any museum in Paris!

 If you’re visiting a coastal destination, a visit to the beach is a must.
 If it’s summer, get in the water for a swim!
 If you’re in a landlocked area, see if you can go find a local swimming pool or covered baths.
 In certain areas, e.g. Russia and Turkey, bathhouses are still very much a thing.
 Hot springs and thermal spas are also a fun way to experience local culture.

 Almost every city or town has its ‘local thing’ when it comes to street food.
 In the Netherlands, it’s bitterballen and poffertjes.
 In Greece it’s Souvlaki.
 Germany has hot pretzels; France has crêpes.
 Your holiday is not complete until you’ve eaten this piping hot from a street vendor.

 Best of all – since they don’t have to pay expensive overhead, the street version of these famous foods are mostly fairly cheap!
 Grab it hot and fresh, take a seat where you can watch the world go by and dig in.

-Fun Fact!
+Did you know?
 Famous cola brands taste different in every country due to the sugar content and preparation regulations.

-The tech age is wonderful time to be alive.
+The tech age is a wonderful time to be alive.
 We’re all basically carrying computers in our pockets!
 Download a free audio tour of the city you’re visiting and you can stream it from your cellphone.
 Then hit the road and start exploring!

 Next time you’re on tour, challenge yourself, your companion or fellow travellers.
 See if you can spend an entire day without spending any money.